 Being an advisor let me walk you through some investment lessons from Mahabharata.
 Allow me to be your Krishna for once!

 This does teach us an important lesson.
 One must have complete knowledge about the assets one is investing in.
-And if one does not have the knowledge about it, one must be very attentive while his/her financial advisor is bestowing knowledge.
+And if one does not know about it, one must be very attentive while his/her financial advisor is bestowing knowledge.
 Definitely, not a good time for the power nap.
-And yes, always have and offer coffee to your advisor whenever he visits you, best proven technique to stay awake.
+And yes, always have and offer coffee to your advisor whenever he visits you, the best-proven technique to stay awake.

 - Always have a goal: One fine evening, Dronacharya decided to conduct a test of his disciples.
 He placed a wooden bird on a branch, asked his disciples to gather around and tell him what they see.
 Some said trees, some said feathers.
 But then entered Arjuna, who confidently said: “I can only see the eye of the bird.”
 No wonder, Arjuna was the favourite student of Dronacharya.
 This does teach us an important lesson.
 One must always set his goals and plan for it.
 The goal can be as small as a four-day vacation or as long as your retirement.
 Plan a SIP (Systematic Investment Plan) for every goal and lead a stressless life.
 And the next time someone asks you what you see, answer him confidently and be our favourite client.
 Only if you allow us to be self-proclaimed Dronacharya.